owenthereal/hacker-menu/README.md

 ```

 ## Known Issues
 - Large filesize.
+The app itself is small because it is written in HTML, CSS and JS.
+What makes the file large is the Eletron wrapper that we use.
 Unfortunately, there is not much we can do about this.
-At the core, the app is small, because it is written in JS, HTML and CSS.
-We use Eletron wrapper which cause the large filesize.

 ## Upcoming Features and Improvements